Safwanny/bumperbot/README.md

 At the current stage, the robot can be controlled via **ros2_control** by directly publishing velocity commands to the left and right wheels.
 The system also provides odometry feedback for visualization and analysis in RViz.

-Future extensions will include:
-- Localization and Mapping (SLAM)
-- Motion Planning and Navigation
-- Computer Vision for perception and obstacle avoidance

 ## Features Implemented
 - Custom robot model integrated with Gazebo simulation
 - Differential drive kinematics using **ros2_control**